Interdicting Restructuring Networks with Applications in Illicit Trafficking: Problem Statement and Theoretical Policy Analysis

 We can model MFNIP-R as a bilevel integer program with integer decisions in both the upper and lower level problems.
-Let $x_{ij}$ be the variable representing the amount of flow on arc $(i,j) \in A$, $y_{ij}$ be the indicator of whether or not arc $(i,j) \in A$ has been interdicted, and $z_{ij}$ be the indicator of whether or not arc $(i,j) \in A^R$ has been restructured.
+The upper level (attacker's) problem is the problem of finding the interdiction plan that minimizes the restructured flow, and the lower level (defender's) problem is the problem of finding the restructuring plan and maximum flow in the restructured network.
+Let $x_{ij}$ be the variable representing the amount of flow on arc $(i,j) \in A$ and $x_i$ be the amount of flow through node $i \in N$, $y_{i}$ be the indicator of whether or not node $i \in N$ has been interdicted, and $z_{ij}$ be the indicator of whether or not arc $(i,j) \in A^R$ has been restructured.
 More formally,\begin{singlespace}

 \end{singlespace} and\begin{singlespace}